frostney/react-app-starterkit/README.md

 # react-app-starterkit
-My personal (opiniated) template for React projects
+My personal (opiniated) template for React projects.
+This is very much geared towards what I need in my React project, so it may not fit your use case.

 This is not universal/isomorphic.